 Planning an excursion to the New Hampshire coast?
-Kick start your trip to the Granite State with the best things to do in Portsmouth, NH.
+Kickstart your trip to the Granite State with all the fun things to do in Portsmouth, NH.
 With over 300 years of rich history, gourmet eateries, and plenty of local boutiques, this quaint coastal city is the perfect New England seaside getaway.

 At the Strawbery Banke Museum, discover an entire neighborhood of restored 17th- and 18th-century homes and meet the residents who lived there.
 Get your hands wet in the Seacoast Science Center’s touch tanks and tide pools.
 Then, indulge in Portsmouth’s vibrant gastronomy scene with seasonal specialties at the Black Trumpet Bistro.

 Can’t decide how to map out your ideal Portsmouth holiday?
 Plan your trip with this ultimate guide to the best places to visit in Portsmouth, NH.